 This cycle can also force people to pursue payday loans or other risky options for attempting to correct their financial situation, especially when it comes to debt.
 Unfortunately, personal loans like this often saddle someone with high-interest payments for many years, making it even harder to regain steady financial footing.

-Your employees don’t leave their financial hardship at the door when they come to work.
+Workers don’t leave their financial hardship at the door when they clock in for the day.
 They bring their stress over a missed bill, an unexpected expense, rising childcare costs, and more into the workplace—and now more than ever, they're expecting you to do something about it.

-If ever there was a time to focus on collective solutions to address employee financial wellness, it’s now.
+If ever there was a time to focus on collective solutions to address the financial wellness of your workforce, it’s now.
 People are still reeling from the economic impacts of a global pandemic paired with rising inflation.
-And amid the ongoing labor shortage, people want more from employers in terms of benefits and support.
+And amid the ongoing labor shortage, people want more from the companies they work for in terms of benefits and support.

-More workplaces than ever are realizing they have to extend some sort of financial wellness benefit to their employees if they want to keep them loyal.
-After all, financially-stressed employees are twice as likely to look for a new job.
-And financially stressed employees miss more days of work than those who feel confident about their finances.
+More workplaces than ever are realizing they have to extend some sort of financial wellness benefit to their workers if they want to keep them loyal.
+After all, financially-stressed workers are twice as likely to look for a new job.
+And financially stressed workers miss more days of work than those who feel confident about their finances.

-There are plenty of financial wellness benefits to choose from, but it’s crucial to choose ones that actually impact your employees’ day to day lives.
-Boosting their cash flow in the form of earned wage access—a form of on-demand pay—is a concrete way you can help them deal with unexpected expenses, prevent overdraft fees, and give them more short-term financial stability which is a necessary first step to long-term financial health.
+There are plenty of financial wellness benefits to choose from, but it’s crucial to choose ones that actually impact your workers’ day to day lives.
+Faster payments to both W-2 and 1099 workers can help improve cash flow and make a meaningful difference in their financial wellness.
+Whether you're offering same-day payouts, instant digital tip payouts, or earned wage access, faster payments can help people bettter handle unexpected expenses, prevent overdraft fees, and provide more short-term financial stability—which is a necessary first step to long-term financial health.

 The problems of financial insecurity and mental health issues are complex and far-reaching.
 But finding tangible solutions that can help your employees is the first step to improving their wellbeing and the success of your company as a whole.
 Taking small actions today can have a domino effect on those around you.
 Are you ready to be the catalyst for positive change?